 With over 111 Million Streams across all platforms and known for his core hit reggae songs “Earth A Run Red,” ‘Youth Dem So Cold,” “Marijuana,” “Brown Skin” and “Ghetto Girl,” Richie Spice has recorded 8 albums for VP Records in his career, including his debut album “Spice In Your Life” which earned unanimous critical praise.
-He is in the studio finishing his new album and will be heading to the KICC in Nairobi Kenya February 16th for a live show with his Element Band.
-A US tour is slated for April.
+He is in the studio finishing his new album for release this summer.

 “It's about the love of life, the connection, togetherness, that Rastafari call "Full Joy", says Richie Spice on ‘Beautiful Life’.
 “The song expresses the beauty of life whether in the perfection of Mother Nature's rivers and seas or in the intimacy between two persons.”

 Reggae fans became acquainted with Richie Spice in 2004 when his single “Earth A Run Red” began its ascent on the charts, first in Jamaica, then internationally, ultimately emerging as one of the year's biggest hits despite being more than four years old!
 “Earth A Run Red” was originally featured on Spice’s debut album Universal released by Massachusetts based label Heartbeat Records in 2000.